Fitness and Performance

 - Clean and jerk

 Remember to train these initially without weights to work on your control and coordination.
-I recommend adding weights at a later stage under the guidance of a PT to avoid injury.
+We recommend adding weights at a later stage under the guidance of a physiotherapist to avoid injury.

 Cable wood chop

 A pull shot is one of cricket’s most glorious moves to witness.
 To do so, batsmen must twist with a swing and it’s performed regularly in the game.
 It’s vital to strengthen the muscles that assist this movement to be able to pull it off without injuring yourself.

 The cable wood chop is an ideal exercise, as it helps to replicate the pull shot.
 It helps with both core and oblique muscle activation.
 In addition to this, it also strengthens the shoulder and pectoral girdle muscles along with your glutes.